0xadada/0xadada.github.io/about.md

 with Cherry MX brown switches and keytravel reducer o-rings.<br>
 * *What Software?*<br>
-macOS Sierra, Android and Chrome OS. iTerm2 and RXVT terminals get a ton of use.
+macOS, Android and Chrome OS. iTerm2 and RXVT terminals get a ton of use.
 Firefox is my primary browser and Chrome for development.
 I use [neovim](https://github.com/neovim/neovim) for development and writing.
 [ProtonMail](https://protonmail.com/) for email.